 Often sub-trope of Karmic Death; here it is not Karma but the Hero who did the killing.
 The hero often uses an Offhand Backhand in this situation.
 Thematically related to Never Bring a Knife to a Fist Fight: By showing his lack of moral integrity, the villain dooms himself to defeat.
 It also allows the hero to kill the villain without the hero killing the villain in cold blood, because that would be unheroic.
 Unless the hero is a Combat Pragmatist who doesn't have a problem with taking the most sensible but morally questionable course of action.

+The trope name is an example of Added Alliterative Appeal.
 Compare Self-Disposing Villain.
 It should not be confused with Taking You with Me, which is where a character after being spared attempts to kill his enemy with full knowledge and/or intentions of his/her own death as a result.

 In the fight between Perfect Frieza and Super Saiyan Goku, Goku spares Frieza twice.
 The first time, Frieza's been beaten so badly that he's not even a challenge anymore, so Goku tries to leave, but nearly gets sliced open.
 The second time, Frieza is cut in half by his own energy disc.
 Goku gives Frieza some of his energy to help him live, and starts flying away... only for Frieza to try to blast him again.
 One more blast from Goku ends the fight.